Superelliptic curves with large Galois images

 For convenience, we make the definition: \begin{definition} We say $\Glam$ is \emph{large} when $i$ is odd if $\Glam$ contains $\SL_{n}(\ell^i)$.
 When $i$ is even we say $\Glam$ is \emph{large} if it contains $\SU_{n}(\ell^{i/2})$. \end{definition}

 \end{subsection}

-\begin{subsection}{Maximal subgroups of classical groups} Historically, explicit Galois images results have been proven using a classification of maximal subgroups of $\GSp_{2g}(\ell)$ containing a transvection.
-However, we are able to classify maximal subgroups containing a broader class of elements.
+\begin{subsection}{Maximal subgroups of classical groups} In this section we will prove the necessary results concerning maximal subgroups of classical groups.
+For our applications in \S \ref{section_Galois_images}, we could, strictly speaking, get away with using results of Zalesski\u{i} and Sere\v{z}kin \cite{Zalesskii_Serezkin_transvections_paper} which concern maximal subgroups of classical groups containing transvections.
+However, we prefer to give a classification of maximal subgroups containing a broader class of elements using techniques from modern group theory.

+Our main reason for doing this is to provide the reader with alternative ways of constructing superelliptic curves with large Galois images should they desire it.
+Indeed, the reader will see that the tools provided by modern group theory allow one to easily classify maximal subgroups containing certain classes of elements.